ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ### 3.2.2 BPI Identities and Credentials

-After having discussed the minimal set of requirements on identifiers utilized in a BPI, it is important to discuss how these relate to identity and claims about facts relevant to Requester, Provider and BPI Operator, also called credentials.
+After having discussed the minimal set of requirements on identifiers utilized in a BPI, it is important to discuss how these relate to identity and claims about facts relevant to Requester, Provider, and BPI Operator, also called credentials.

 Before this document can discuss requirements it needs to establish the scope of identity and credential management within the context of a BPI.

-In the figure below, this document establish the context and scope of identity and credential management for a BPI.
+In the figure below, this document establishes the context and scope of identity and credential management for a BPI.

 <figure>
   <img